 - 20.3 Megapixel MOS sensor plus 30x Leica DC VARIO-ELMAR Lens (24-720mm), plus 5-axis Hybrid o.I.S.
 (Optical image stabilizer).

 - 0.2-Inch 1, 166k-dot EVF (electronic view Finder) with eye-sensor for easier viewing under sunny outdoor conditions.

 If you like the looks of the Panasonic LX10 above but want more zoom capability, the ZS70 is a great mid-range option.
-This point-and-shoot is an amazing list of features for a camera in the sub-$500 cost variety, such as 4K video, an digital viewfinder, and a extremely flexible 24-720mm Leica lens.
+This point-and-shoot is an amazing list of features for a camera in the sub-$500 cost variety, such as 4K video, a digital viewfinder, and an extremely flexible 24-720mm Leica lens.
 We also really like the design and feel of the ZS70, which is smooth and efficient while with a weight of just over 11 oz..
 Panasonic point-and-shoots have been increasing in reputation these days and travel zooms like the ZS70 are big areas of that formula.

 The reasons that we would think twice to spend for this camera are the picture indicator and aperture of the lens.
 With a relatively little 1/2.3″ indicator, the Panasonic ZS70 just can’t contend with the large players with regards to overall picture top quality.
 And one of the things we like most about the LX10 is its high fast f/1.4-2.8 lens, while the ZS70 travel alarm clocks at a much more slowly f/3.3-6.4.
-The gadgets certainly are there with this camera and it’s a lot of fun to use, just don’t anticipate top quality picture top quality or low light efficiency.
+The gadgets certainly are there with this camera and it’s a lot of fun to use, just don’t expect top quality picture top quality or low light efficiency.